Catherine II, Latin Empress: Achaea

-Final Years
+Final years

-Her presence in Achaea was no longer needed by the time Robert reached adulthood in 1341.
+Catherine's presence in Achaea was no longer needed by the time Robert reached adulthood in 1341.
 She became Governor of Cephalonia and spent the last five years of her life in this responsibility.
 After the murder of Joan's husband, Andrew of Hungary, Joan sought a new husband amongst her Taranto cousins.
 Catherine supported her younger son, Louis of Taranto, against her older son, Robert.
 She sheltered Charles of Artois, a bastard son of Robert the Wise, and his son Bertrand, who were both suspected of complicity.
 When asked to give them up, she refused and stated she would punish them herself if they were guilty.

-She died in Naples in October 1346.
+Catherine died in Naples in October 1346.
 Queen Joan organized her funeral at the church of San Domenico.

 Issue

-By Philip I of Taranto, Catherine II had four children:
+Catherine and Philip I of Taranto had: